INTRODUTION TO SPIRULINA

 B12 (Cobalamine)

-- Coenzymes for synthesis of DNA, the basis of all body cells.
+Coenzymes for synthesis of DNA, the basis of all body

 MINERALS